William IV: Relationships and marriage

-Deeply in debt, William made several attempts at marrying a wealthy heiress, such as Catherine Tylney-Long, but his suits were unsuccessful.
+Deeply in debt, William attempted to marry wealthy heiresses Catherine Tylney-Long and Sophia Wykeham, but his suits were unsuccessful.
 Following the death of William's niece Princess Charlotte of Wales, then second-in-line to the British throne, in 1817, George III was left with twelve children but no legitimate grandchildren.
 The race was on among his sons, the royal dukes, to marry and produce an heir.
 William had great advantages in this race—his two older brothers were both childless and estranged from their wives, who were both beyond childbearing age anyway, and William was the healthiest of the three.
 If he lived long enough, he would almost certainly ascend the British and Hanoverian thrones and have the opportunity to sire the next monarch.
 William's initial choices of potential wives either met with the disapproval of his eldest brother, the Prince of Wales, or turned him down.
 His younger brother Prince Adolphus, Duke of Cambridge, was sent to Germany to scout out the available Protestant princesses; he came up with Princess Augusta of Hesse-Kassel, but her father, Frederick, declined the match.
 Two months later Adolphus married Augusta himself.
 Eventually, however, a princess was found who was amiable, home-loving and willing to accept (even enthusiastically welcome) William's nine surviving children, several of whom had not yet reached adulthood.
 In the Drawing Room at Kew Palace on 11 July 1818, William married Adelaide of Saxe-Meiningen.

 William's marriage, which lasted almost twenty years until his death, was a happy one.
 Adelaide took both William and his finances in hand.
 For their first year of marriage the couple lived in economical fashion in Germany.
 William's debts were soon on the way to being paid, especially since Parliament had voted him an increased allowance, which he reluctantly accepted after his requests to have it increased further were refused.
 William is not known to have had mistresses after his marriage.
 The couple had two short-lived daughters and Adelaide suffered two miscarriages.
 Despite this, false rumours that she was pregnant persisted into William's reign—he dismissed them as "damned stuff".